 Reportable events include any harm or injury (physical, psychological, social or economic) or other unexpected events occurring as a result of participation in a research study.
-Such events, unless considered serious (see below), must be reported to the IRB by contacting the Human Subjects Office at (706) 542-3199 or by e-mail to email@example.com within 72 hours of any member of the investigative team becoming aware of the event.
+Such events, unless considered serious (see below), must be reported to the IRB by submitting a Report of New Information in the e-portal (irb.ovpr.uga.edu) within 72 hours of any member of the investigative team becoming aware of the event.
 You also should notify the chair of the department.

 If you have any questions, please contact the HSO at 542-3199.